-- 60. didn't just stand out because he was handsome, he was also slightly introverted in a way that wasn't really congruent with who he was.
+60. didn't just stand out because he was handsome, he was also slightly introverted in a way that wasn't really congruent with who he was.
 Within the school, it was like he was oppressed, but outside of control or oppression, he was more kind of outgoing.
 Something was oppressing him.
-He was reserved and quite quiet, but he could be very charming and endearing. - 61.
-I remember walking across to breakfast one morning and having a chat with the set of t - 62.
+He was reserved and quite quiet, but he could be very charming and endearing.
+61. I remember walking across to breakfast one morning and having a chat with and and and and and and a two were talking about the belt and and and and and and and a two were talking about the belt and and and and and and and a two were talking about the belt and and a two and and and a two and and a two and a two and and a two and and and a two and and and a two and and and and and a two and 62.
 That was my first awareness that CFJ wasn't right and that my initial instincts with him were right.
-This is the kind of stuff that just happens and you process it in the hours afterwards, and then you just file it away in your unconscious mind. - 63.
-In my first term before Christmas, I saw that was very distressed sometimes.
+This is the kind of stuff that just happens and you process it in the hours afterwards, and then you just file it away in your unconscious mind.
+63. In my first term before Christmas, I saw that was very distressed sometimes.
 He would be doing his orderly in the toilets and I'd be in the boot room.
 I remember arriving one morning and speaking to him in the toilets.
 They were speaking in hushed tones, in coded language.
 He was checking out if was okay.
 I heard him say, "Are you okay?
 What is it?
 Is there any blood?".
-I was switched on to this and was thinking it was weird, but it wasn't discussed with me. - 64.
-I was starting to become aware that things weren't right with CFJ who was this elusive lurker that kept himself to himself.
-I had suspicions through 4th year about what he was doing to FF.
+I was switched on to this and was thinking it was weird, but it wasn't discussed with me.
+64. I was starting to become aware that things weren't right with CFJ who was this elusive lurker that kept himself to himself.
+I had suspicions through 4 th year about what he was doing to CFJ.